DJohnson-404/CSIC-371-Team-4-WEB-App/README.md

 - 🗑️ Delete items from the menu
 - 🎨 Beautiful, modern UI with responsive design
 - 🔄 Real-time updates
+- 🔍 search bar to quickly find any menu item
+- 🧪 Allergen warnings so users can avoid foods they are allergic to
 ## Project Structure

 ```